Desert Eagle: Mark XIX

-The most recent model, the Mark XIX, is available in .357 Magnum, .44 Magnum, 429 DE (introduced in 2018) and .50 Action Express.
+The most recent model, the Mark XIX, is available in .357 Magnum, .44 Magnum, .429 DE (introduced in 2018) and .50 Action Express.
 This model comes in a variety of different finishes, such as brushed chrome or titanium gold.
 Magnum Research offered this model in .440 Cor-Bon caliber, a .50 AE derived case.
 There were fewer than 500 original .440 Cor-Bon Desert Eagles imported into U.S. in December 2000.
 These are marked by the number 440 on the left lower side of the barrel, in numerals twice the size of other calibers, and without the preceding period.
 A number of .44 Magnum barrels were re-chambered to produce .440 Corbon barrels, but these can be identified by the off-centered ".440" (with period) produced by adding the final 0 to the original barrel mark.

 Mark XIX barrels are available in 6 in and 10 in lengths only.
 All .357 Magnum barrels have exterior barrel flutes on the left, right and top sides of the barrel.
 All .44 Magnum barrels have flutes on the left and right side only, not on the top.
 The .50 AE barrels have no flutes.

 All current-production Mark XIX models except for the CA approved models have Weaver rails along the top of the barrels, as opposed to the Dovetail rails on previous models.
 Selected Mark XIX models have ported barrels or under-barrel picatinny rails.

 The DE44CA (Desert Eagle .44 Magnum California) is the only Mark XIX model approved for dealer sales to the public in the State of California.
-The CA approved version differs from the regular XIX models in that it has an automatic firing pin block and a two-slot Weaver-style rail for mounting optics.
+The California-approved version differs from the regular XIX models in that it has an automatic firing pin block and a two-slot Weaver-style rail for mounting optics.

 In popular culture

 The Desert Eagle has been featured in more than 600 films, television shows and video games, making it well known in popular culture.
 The commercial success of the pistol is due in part to its use in films, according to Magnum Research chairman and CEO John Risdall.
 According to a 1994 newspaper article, the company actively solicited prop houses to use the gun.
-By 2000, it had been used in over 40 films, including The Matrix, Eraser, Red Heat, Last Action Hero, Cliffhanger, Demolition Man, Assassins, The Last Boy Scout, Double Impact, and Austin Powers.
+By 2000, it had been used in over 40 films, including The Matrix, Snatch,Eraser, Red Heat, Last Action Hero, Cliffhanger, Demolition Man, Assassins, The Last Boy Scout, Double Impact, and Austin Powers.